pridirenzo/pridirenzo/README.md

 # Hey folk, welcome to my GitHub account. 👾💻
  - I’m keen on computers, videogames, english and kitties.
- - Higher Technician in Programming based on Rosario, Argentina.
+ - University Technician in Programming based on Rosario, Argentina.
  - Feel free to check out my repos.